A GP’s guide to anxiety in children

 Resource Summary

-Emerging Minds Learning offers two free e-learning courses designed to help general practitioners assess mental health concerns in children: A GP framework for infant and early childhood mental health assessment (0-5 years) and A GP framework for child mental health assessment (5-12 years).
+Emerging Minds Learning offers two free online courses designed to help general practitioners assess mental health concerns in children: A GP framework for infant and early childhood mental health assessment (0-5 years) and A GP framework for child mental health assessment (5-12 years).

 General practitioners (GPs) are the most-used service provider when it comes to the mental health of children.
 We are often the first point of contact for families, yet understandably do not feel confident in managing anxiety in children.